 Run a family barbecue

-A family barbeque at the end of the school year, or at the start of the new year brings the entire school community together to meet, mingle and have fun
+A family barbecue brings the school community together to meet, mingle and play

-Don’t underestimate the power of a good burger.
-Good-quality meat is vital.
-If people have to pick gristle out of their teeth, they are unlikely to rock up to the barbecue next time you hold one.
-Local catering companies may offer frozen meat on a sale-or-return basis, or you can stock up for less with Booker.
-Serve fried onions too – you can’t beat the smell.
-Offering a vegetarian alternative, such as vegan burgers or vegetable samosas, means more people can enjoy the event, just remember to cook them separately from the meat items.
-Ask parents if any other dietary requirements need to be considered.
-Use large oil-drum barbecues and make sure enough people are cooking, serving and taking money so queues don’t form.
-If you can source multiple barbecues, space them out to stop visitors all huddling in one area.
+Don’t underestimate the power of a good quality burger.
+If people have to pick gristle out of their teeth, they are unlikely to rock up at your next event.
+Ask local catering companies if they offer frozen meat on a sale-or-return basis or stock up for less at a wholesaler, such as Booker.
+Serve fried onions – the aroma will make people start to feel hungry.
+Providing vegetarian options, such as vegan burgers or vegetable samosas, will allow more people to enjoy the event.
+Make sure to cook these items separately from the meat products.
+Ask parents if there are any other dietary requirements to consider.

-Get everyone working off those burgers by offering activities such as an egg and spoon race, sack race and circle games.
-Adults and children will enjoy playing games together, although adults may need a reminder of the rules!
-Mix up the teams to include all ages and abilities so that no one gets left out, but beware: adults tend to get competitive!
+Encourage your guests to burn off their burgers by organising fun activities, such as an egg and spoon race, sack race and circle games.
+Playing games together is a great way for adults and children to bond.
+Mix up the teams to include all ages and abilities to make sure that everyone is has fun and no one feels left out.

-‘We hold our family BBQ each year, and it has become a really fun event for all our families.
+‘We hold a family barbecue each year.
+It’s a fun event for all our families.
 We run it from 5pm to 11pm – the children love it when it gets dark.
 I would suggest a bar (always a winner) and children’s non-alcoholic cocktails.
-We have a disco outside as well as Irish dancing displays, a raffle and a stall selling items such as glow sticks, bubbles, bags of sweets and glow bracelets.
-We hired a candy floss lady one year who also made popcorn.
-The dads man the actual BBQ, but we also need lots of volunteers to sell tickets, work the bar and help on the stall.
+We have a disco outside, Irish dancing displays and a raffle.
+One year, we booked a candy floss lady who also made popcorn.
+The dads man the barbecue, but we also need lots of volunteers to sell tickets, work the bar and help on the stall.
 A good rota makes it less tricky.
 Good fun, with lots of planning!’
 Becky Hession

-‘We hold games throughout the event including sticks in sand, guess how many sweets in the jar and plant a sunflower seed; bouncy castle and face painting are popular too.
-Classes do a mini-show starting half-way through, which keeps parents at the barbecue for longer!
-I’d advise any PTA thinking of holding a family barbecue to get the BBQ fired up early as it’s extremely popular.
-We get our burgers and sausages at discount price from a popular butcher in town.’
+‘We hold games throughout our event, including sticks in the sand and guess the number of sweets in the jar.
+The bouncy castle and face painting stall are popular, too.
+Classes perform a mini show starting halfway through, which keeps parents at the barbecue for longer!
+I’d advise any PTA thinking of holding a family barbecue to get the barbecue fired up early, as it’s extremely popular.
+We get our burgers and sausages at discount prices from a popular butcher in town.’
 Myra Smith

-‘We run ours on a Friday in June between 5:30 and 8:30 as folk get busy at weekends when the weather’s good.
-We buy the meat from the local butcher, and he lends us his BBQ.
-We have a rota of dads on the BBQ and make sure they wear food-handling gloves.
-We also provide a bar with draught ale on a hand pump (this needs to be brought up a few days earlier to settle).
-To keep the kids happy, we have a couple of stalls or a treasure hunt, and we put skipping ropes and balls on the playing field.
+‘We run our barbecue on a Friday in June between 5:30pm and 8:30pm as folk get busy at weekends when the weather’s good.
+We buy the meat from the local butcher, and he lends us his barbecue.
+We have a rota of dads cooking the meat and make sure they wear food-handling gloves.
+We also provide a bar with draught ale on a hand pump, which we bring up a few days earlier, so it can settle.
+To keep the kids happy, we run a couple of stalls or a treasure hunt, and we put skipping ropes and balls on the playing field.
 We run a colour-themed hamper raffle using donations from the children, which we draw at the end.
 It’s useful to have something to signify that the event has ended and it’s time to go!’
 Jane Campbell

 For more information